manulorente/linux-foundation-lfs101/README.md

 sudo systemctl start nfs-server
 ```

-The text file /etc/exports contains the directories and permissions that a host is willing to share with other systems over NFS.
+The text file `/etc/exports` contains the directories and permissions that a host is willing to share with other systems over NFS.
 A very simple entry in this file may look like the following:

 ```bash
 /projects *.example.com(rw)
 ```

-This entry allows the directory /projects to be mounted using NFS with read and write (rw) permissions and shared with other hosts in the example.com domain.
+This entry allows the directory `/projects` to be mounted using NFS with read and write (rw) permissions and shared with other hosts in the [example.com] domain.
 As we will detail in the next chapter, every file in Linux has three possible permissions: read (r), write (w) and execute (x).

-After modifying the /etc/exports file, you can type exportfs -av to notify Linux about the directories you are allowing to be remotely mounted using NFS.
-You can also restart NFS with sudo systemctl restart nfs, but this is heavier, as it halts NFS for a short while before starting it up again.
-To make sure the NFS service starts whenever the system is booted, issue sudo systemctl enable nfs.
+After modifying the `/etc/exports` file, you can type `exportfs -av` to notify Linux about the directories you are allowing to be remotely mounted using NFS.
+You can also restart NFS with `sudo systemctl restart nfs`, but this is heavier, as it halts NFS for a short while before starting it up again.
+To make sure the NFS service starts whenever the system is booted, issue `sudo systemctl enable nfs`.

 ![NFS Server](images/exportsnfs.png)

-On the client machine, if it is desired to have the remote filesystem mounted automatically upon system boot, /etc/fstab is modified to accomplish this.
-For example, an entry in the client's /etc/fstab might look like the following:
+On the client machine, if it is desired to have the remote filesystem mounted automatically upon system boot, `/etc/fstab` is modified to accomplish this.
+For example, an entry in the client's `/etc/fstab` might look like the following:

 ```bash
 servername:/projects /mnt/nfs/projects nfs defaults 0 0
 ```

-You can also mount the remote filesystem without a reboot or as a one-time mount by directly using the mount command:
+You can also mount the remote filesystem without a reboot or as a one-time mount by directly using the `mount` command:

 ```bash
 sudo mount servername:/projects /mnt/nfs/projects
 ```

-Remember, if /etc/fstab is not modified, this remote mount will not be present the next time the system is restarted.
-Furthermore, you may want to use the nofail option in fstab in case the NFS server is not live at boot.
+Remember, if `/etc/fstab` is not modified, this remote mount will not be present the next time the system is restarted.
+Furthermore, you may want to use the `nofail` option in `fstab` in case the NFS server is not live at boot.

 ![NFS Client](images/nfsclientubuntu.png)

 ### Filesystem layout

-Each user has a home directory, usually placed under /home.
-The /root ("slash-root") directory on modern Linux systems is no more than the home directory of the root user (or superuser or system administrator account).
+Each user has a home directory, usually placed under `/home`.
+The `/root` ("slash-root") directory on modern Linux systems is no more than the home directory of the root user (or superuser or system administrator account).

-On multi-user systems, the /home directory infrastructure may be mounted as a separate filesystem on its own partition or even exported (shared) remotely on a network through NFS.
+On multi-user systems, the `/home` directory infrastructure may be mounted as a separate filesystem on its own partition or even exported (shared) remotely on a network through NFS.

 Sometimes, you may group users based on their department or function.
-You can then create subdirectories under the /home directory for each of these groups.
-For example, a school may organize /home with something like the following:
+You can then create subdirectories under the `/home` directory for each of these groups.
+For example, a school may organize `/home` with something like the following:

 ```bash
 /home/students